Loading...

 Every developer must be aware of Java scripts, and working with arrays is the foundation of many web development tasks.
 These arrays could be generated by your website's server, from an external source such as an API, or by yourself.
 Checking if an array is empty is a common task in JavaScript, and several efficient ways exist.

-Here is a quick and easy way to check if a value in an array in JavaScript is empty.
+Here is a simple way to truthfully check empty arrays in javascript.
 In this short guide, we'll cover four simple methods for checking if an array is empty.

 1. Applying the length property with the === operator